samielsabri/samielsabri.github.io/projects/nose_typology.md

 ## The question

 One of the foundational principles of modern linguistics is the *arbitrariness of the sign*: the sounds of a word bear no inherent relationship to its meaning.
 Nothing about the word "cat" tells you it refers to a small furry animal.
-Yet a growing body of typological research finds cracks in this principle — places where sound and meaning appear non-randomly linked.
+However, a growing body of typological research finds more examples of possible sound symbolism — places where sound and meaning appear non-randomly linked.

 The word for "nose" is a striking candidate.
 In English it starts with /n/.
 In French: *nez*.
 Spanish: *nariz*.
 Hindi: *nāk*.
 But are these patterns real across unrelated language families, or just an artefact of shared Indo-European ancestry?
 This project tests that question across 242 languages from 40 families.